The natural package

 ## Loading required package: Matrix

-## Loaded glmnet 4.1-8
+## Loaded glmnet 5.0

 g_o <- glmnet(x = sim$x, y = sim$y[, 1], lambda = nl$lambda)

-nl2 <- nlasso_path(x = sim$x, y = sim$y[, 1], glmnet_output = g_o)
+nl2 <- nlasso_path(x = sim$x, y = sim$y[, 1], glmnet_output = g_o)Similarly, one can pass the output from cv.glmnet into

-with argument glmnet_output
+nlasso_cv with argument glmnet_output.

 Organic lasso is a companion method to the natural lasso.
 The main novelty is that the choice of tuning parameter is pivotal, in that it does not depend on any unknown parameter.
-The organic lasso estimate of the error variance is defined as $$ \tilde{\sigma}_\lambda^2 = \min_{\beta} \frac{1}{n} ||y - X\beta||_2^2 + 2 \lambda ||\beta||_1^2. $$
+The organic lasso estimate of the error variance is defined as \[ \tilde{\sigma}_\lambda^2 = \min_{\beta} \frac{1}{n} ||y - X\beta||_2^2 + 2 \lambda ||\beta||_1^2. \]

 The main functions implementing organic lasso are

-.
-In particular, olasso_path
+olasso.
+In particular, olasso_path computes

 the organic lasso estimates of the error variance along a path of tuning

-selects the optimal tuning
+parameters, and olasso_cv selects the optimal tuning

-parameter using a K-fold
+parameter using a \(K\)-fold

 cross-validation procedure.
 The usages are the same as

-.
+nlasso_path and nlasso_cv.
 Please see

-and ?olasso_path
+?olasso_cv and ?olasso_path for more

 details.

-computes the organic lasso estimate
+The function olasso computes the organic lasso estimate

-of σ corresponding to two
+of \(\sigma\) corresponding to two

 pre-specified values of tuning parameters.
 In particular, the function

-outputs the organic lasso estimates with $\lambda_1 = \frac{\log p}{n}$, and λ2, which is a
+outputs the organic lasso estimates with \(\lambda_1 = \frac{\log p}{n}\), and \(\lambda_2\), which is a Monte-Carlo

-Monte-Carlo estimate of the quantity n−2||XTe||∞2,
+estimate of the quantity \(n^{-2}||X^T

 err_o_mat <- matrix(NA, nrow = nsim, ncol = 6)